The Mandalorian: Development

 In July 2019, Favreau confirmed that there would be a second season of the series and that he had begun writing it.
 Iger announced in February 2020 that the second season would premiere that October.
 By late April, Favreau had been writing a third season for "a while" and further development on the season was beginning.
 In September, co-star Giancarlo Esposito said the second season would "start to lay the groundwork for the depth and breadth that's going to come in season 3 and season 4, where you're really gonna start to get answers".
 Rick Famuyiwa, who directed in the first two seasons, was made an executive producer for the third season.
-By late May 2022, Favreau was writing a fourth season, noting it was being informed by the series Ahsoka (2023) and Skeleton Crew (2024).